 Czech’s talk will provide an overview of steady-state economics, which Czech calls the “macroeconomic arm of ecological economics.”
 However, Czech will quickly hone in on two of the most controversial topics in ecological economics today: the sustainability of GDP growth and the prospects for avoiding limits to growth with technological progress.

-Czech will be bringing copies of a new book, Best of The Daly News: Selected Essays from the Leading Blog in Steady State Economics, 2010-2018.
+Czech will also share information about a new book, Best of The Daly News: Selected Essays from the Leading Blog in Steady State Economics, 2010-2018.
 Hot off the Steady State Press—CASSE’s new book publishing imprint—Best of The Daly News is a collection of classics from the CASSE blog.
 Edited by Czech, the book includes essays by Herman Daly, Brent Blackwelder, Rob Dietz, and several others.
-Best of The Daly News will be offered at the reader-friendly price of $10, or as a membership gift to those joining CASSE ($25 for standard membership).
+From now through May 26, Best of The Daly News will be offered at the MAREA-friendly price of $10 (after clicking on link, look for retail price and click on right drop-down arrow to reveal MAREA price, then proceed to Buy Now), or as a membership gift to those joining CASSE ($25 for standard membership).

 MAREA is very pleased to have Brian share his insights with us on Tuesday, May 26, at 7:00 in an on-line Zoom meeting.
 Any questions, call (484) 646-3295.